WallStFam/gas-optimization/Article.md

 There are many different types of optimizations that the optimizer does.
 For a detailed explanation of them and how the optimizer works please refer to this AMA with the Solidity team: https://blog.soliditylang.org/2020/11/04/solidity-ama-1-recap/ (Solidity Optimizer section).

-In order to asses the effectiveness of the optimizer we tested different mint functions, setting the runs parameter to 1, 200 and 5000.
+In order to assess the effectiveness of the optimizer we tested different mint functions, setting the runs parameter to 1, 200 and 5000.
 We also tested the code with the optimizer turned off:

 Mint 1 token: